 - Age (<25 and 25+ years).

-- A, C: gender (male, female and transgender)
+- A, C: gender (male, female and transgender).

 - D: gender (transman, transwoman, other).

 Survey data provide the opportunity to measure the uptake of multiple intervention services by individuals.
-This indicator shortens the reference period because populations must access services regularly and risky behaviour must be regular.
 Weaknesses associated with survey data relate to any sampling or response bias and the limited geographical coverage of the information.